Saliency-Guided DETR for Moment Retrieval and Highlight Detection: Experiments and Results

 \subsection{Ablation study}

-To evaluate the contribution of each component in our approach, we conducted a comprehensive ablation study, the results of which are shown in Table \ref{tab:abl_stad}.
-The baseline model (a) consists of a DETR-based architecture \cite{QVHighlights, UniVTG}, augmented with the local saliency head described in \cref{subsection:local_saliency_scores} and employing standard cross-attention as the text-to-vision interaction mechanism \cite{QD_DETR}.
-In experiment (b), we assess the effect of incorporating the SGCA encoder, as detailed in \cref{subsection:sgca}.
-It increases the speed of convergence of the model and pushes model performance forward, especially the moment retrieval part.
-Experiment (c) introduces the IoU scoring mechanism, described in \cref{subsection:iou}, resulting in further growth of moment retrieval performance.
-Next, in experiment (d), we investigate the influence of the GSM module, discussed in \cref{subsection:gsm} on model performance.
-It sufficiently improves not only moment retrieval performance but especially the quality of HD.
-Finally, in experiment (e), we replace the standard DETR head with a hybrid ATSS-DETR head, as outlined in \cref{subsection:hdetr}, drastically improving MR performance.
+To evaluate the contribution of each component in the proposed approach, we conducted an ablation study, as shown in \cref{tab:abl_stad}.
+The baseline model (a) utilizes a standard cross-attention transformer for text-to-vision interaction \cite{QD_DETR}, a DETR-based regression head \cite{QVHighlights, UniVTG}, and the local saliency head described in \cref{subsection:local_saliency_scores}.
+We selected this architecture as our baseline due to its simplicity and reliance on well-established components.
+In experiment (b), we assess the effect of incorporating the SGCA encoder, detailed in \cref{subsection:sgca}.
+It increases model convergence and pushes performance forward, especially the moment retrieval part.
+Experiment (c) introduces the IoU scoring mechanism, described in \cref{subsection:iou}, resulting in growth of moment retrieval performance.
+Next, in experiment (d), we investigate the influence of the GSM module, discussed in \cref{subsection:gsm}, on performance.
+It improves not only MR performance but especially the quality of HD.
+Finally, in experiment (e), we replace the standard DETR head with a hybrid ATSS-DETR head, outlined in \cref{subsection:hdetr}, improving MR performance.